 So in contrasting love with the behavior and way of thinking of the Corinthian brethren, in contrasting love with all spiritual gifts, and showing that these gifts are temporary while Christian love is eternal, Paul shows that love is what is required of Christians; it is the "BETTER WAY".

-Note that in teaching this lesson Paul uses "If", indicating certain hypothetical possibilities, and as well as employing hyperbole.
-This is powerful and dramatic language, and it is used in a particular way to make sure the Corinthians and us understand love and the truth.
+Paul uses "If", indicating certain hypothetical possibilities, and as well as employing hyperbole.
+This is powerful and dramatic language, and it is used in a particular way to make sure the